Young Girl With Disability Gang-Raped By 22 Men For 7 Months

 A short clip posted to Twitter on July 17 by Times Now showed lawyers attacking the suspects on the staircase of the city high court as they were brought in.

-According to the general secretary of Tamil Nadu Association for the Rights of All Types of Differently Abled & Caregivers S. Namburajan, this incident isn’t an isolated one.
+According to the general secretary of Tamil Nadu Association for the Rights of All Types of Differently Abled & Caregivers, S. Namburajan, this incident isn’t an isolated one.

 “Sexual attacks against [disabled female] children continues in Tamil Nadu.
 In Sivagangai, a 17-year-old hearing impaired girl was raped and killed in a village, while another such instance has happened in Aynavaram.
 We condemn these attacks and urge the state government to conduct mass awareness programs to curb this,” she told DT Next.